CDCgov/ixa-epi-isolation/docs/symptom-progression.md

 - `progression_type` defines the type of progression.
 Possible values currently available `SymptomData`.
 Different progression can be defined within the same file.
 - `parameter_name` identifier of the distribution parameter.
 Possible values are "Symptom category", "Incubation period", "Weibull shape", "Weibull scale", and "Weibull upper bound".
 All values are required for a single `id` to fully define the symptom progression distribution.
 - `parameter_value` value of the corresponding parameter

-Progressions are read in and new progressions can be defined in `property_progression_manager.rs`.